 To your discretion, mama.
 No one else will know what is best for your child.

-I always tell my older child (almost 4) as much as I can without scaring him:
+I always tell my older child (4 years old) as much as I can without scaring him:

 “Everyone is getting sick right now, so make sure you try not to touch the cross walk button with your hands, use your elbow.”